salesforcecli/plugin-env/messages/resume.sandbox.md

 # summary

-Check sandbox create status and complete authorization, if possible.
+Check the status of a sandbox creation, and log in to it if it's ready.

 # description

-Sandbox creation can take a long time, so we check the status of the sandbox creation using <%= config.bin %> <%= command.id %>.
+Sandbox creation can take a long time.
+If the original "sf env create sandbox" command either times out, or you specified the --async flag, the command displays a job ID.
+Use this job ID to check whether the sandbox creation is complete, and if it is, the command then logs into it.

+You can also use the sandbox name to check the status or the --use-most-recent flag to use the job ID of the most recent sandbox creation.

 # examples

-- Check the status of sandbox creation using the sandbox name.
+- Check the status of sandbox creation using the sandbox name and a production org with alias "prodOrg":

-  <%= config.bin %> <%= command.id %> --name <sandbox name> [--target-org <production org username>]
+  <%= config.bin %> <%= command.id %> --name mysandbox --target-org prodOrg

-- Check the status of sandbox creation using the sandbox request job id.
+- Check the status using the job ID:

-  <%= config.bin %> <%= command.id %> --job-id 0GRxxxxxxxxxxxxxxx [--target-org <production org username>]
+  <%= config.bin %> <%= command.id %> --job-id 0GRxxxxxxxx

-- Check the status of sandbox creation using the latest sandbox request.
+- Check the status of the most recent sandbox create request:

-  <%= config.bin %> <%= command.id %> --use-latest-request
+  <%= config.bin %> <%= command.id %> --use-most-recent

 # flags.setDefault.summary